The proper way to format your lyric sheet is one of the most overlooked details in the songwriting business!

-Since starting SongTown four years ago, Marty and I have had the chance to see many songs and/or song lyrics presented in our Pitch-to-Publisher events, song contests, and song feedback forums on songtown.com.
+Since starting SongTown, Marty Dodson and I have had the chance to see many songs and/or song lyrics presented in our publisher groups, song contests, and song feedback forums on songtown.com.
 We’ve seen some wild lyric sheets—or in many cases, even NO lyric sheets—accompanying songs being presented!!

 They all share a style of working.
 One of the little important details when presenting your songs (to someone you hope will record it) is a typed, formatted lyric sheet.

 A clear, typed lyric sheet, with all of the important contact information, is half the job, the other half is the format.
 Why?
 Because, pros are used to reading a lyric sheet typed in a certain style so they can quickly assimilate the content.
 Making them pause and try to figure out what is going on with your lyric sheet is not respecting their time.
-So,every time you present a song to someone, you do it in a professional format.
+So,every time you present a song to someone, you must do it in a professional format.
 The lyric sheet is your music resume, and style points do count!

 Below is a lyric sheet from one of my songs recorded by Lady Antebellum.
 Let me know if you have any questions!